Naga-Chaitanya-Paladugu/CreditCard-Default-Prediction-Model/README.md

 # Prediction of Loan Defaults

-### This is my first Machine Learning project.
-I have gone through many crossroads of making judgment calls at many steps and reiterations during the project!
-Overall, I enjoyed the learning and identified that I need to level up by learning more models that can fit better to the dataset at hand and also learn hyperparameter tuning to optimize the models and many more.
+### This is my first Machine Learning project, and it has been a journey of making critical judgment calls at various crossroads throughout the project.
+I recognized the need to enhance my skills by exploring more models that better fit the dataset and mastering hyperparameter tuning to optimize model performance.
+Overall, I thoroughly enjoyed the learning process.

 Here is the link to full detailed version of this project: https://naga-chaitanya-paladugu.github.io/Taiwan-Credit-Default/.